Why places need to think more like brands

 What immediately struck us about Porto was the branding was visible everywhere, there was a clear investment in the application of this brand.
 It could be seen on large sculptured letters as an Instagram magnet, on large scale hoarding on construction projects, police vehicle livery and even the uniforms of people picking up litter.
 It tied everything together and gave the place a sense of coherence, like everyone was in it together.
 We also noticed the sheer amount of development around the city, there were cranes and renovation work going on everywhere.
 This backs up the authenticity of the modern Porto brand, this is a city that is proud of its history and character but is also very much looking to the future.
 The colour palette of blue and white is likely to have been inspired by the decorative tiles, but also the home of the FC Porto, one of Portugal’s most successful football teams who won the Champions League back in 2004 with Jose Mourinho at the helm.
 The colour of their kit is blue and white stripes, again feeding into the consistency of the brand and making it relatable to its residents.

-We had some good conversations with a few Porto residents about the impact of the brand.
+We were lucky enough to spend some time with local digital product studio Pixelmatters whilst we were in the city, a lovely bunch who introduced us to the incredible local sandwich, a Francesinha, which we can definitely vouch for!
+They had some great insight into the Porto brand and were rightfully proud of the positive effects it was having on the city.
+We also had some good conversations with a few Porto residents about the impact of the brand.
 One shared his pride of the brand, telling us about the council acting independently and making unconventional decisions that have proved to be very positive for the city.
 He went on to talk about the awards it had won and how it has helped put Porto even more on the map so to speak.
 On the flip side, one taxi driver in particular told us he thought it looked good, but didn’t understand the need for it or any benefits it's had.
 Interestingly, he hadn't heard that since Porto revealed their new brand, tourism records have been broken every single year and therefore maybe we wouldn’t be sat in his taxi without it.
 Overall, we found Porto to be a beautiful, friendly city with an abundance of character and history.
 Its place brand is fresh, forward-thinking and authentic.
 A great brand for a great city.